C1ANCYSz/AnyX-Chat-App-on-Steroids/readme.md

 ## 📦 Dependencies

-Here are some key dependencies from `package.json`:

 - **Backend:** `express`, `mongoose`, `jsonwebtoken`, `bcryptjs`
 - **Security & Encryption:** `crypto-js`, `node-rsa`, `validator`
 - **WebSockets & Realtime:** `socket.io`
 - **Email Handling:** `mailtrap`
 - **File Uploads:** `multer`, `cloudinary`
 - **Development Tools:** `eslint`, `nodemon`, `prettier`

----

-This documentation provides a complete overview of the project, making it easy for developers to set up, contribute, and understand the security mechanisms behind the chat system. 🚀